saturnlighting/literature-review/README.md

 Research suggests that darkness influences negatively cycling uptake.
 But to what extent?
 Is this applicable to all groups of cyclists equally?
 Is this due to fear of suffering a road collision or fear of another type of threat (crime)?
+Does road lighting increase cycling uptake during dark hours?
+If so, what type of road lighting would be the most suitable to increase cycling uptake and cycling safety?

 To the best of our knowledge, there is no academic paper that has reviewed the international literature available on this specific area of research.
 Fotios and Castleton (2017) provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
-However, Fotios and Castleton (2017) focuses on cycling safety and lighting in the UK.
+However, Fotios and Castleton (2017) focuses on cycling safety and lighting (for both bicycle lighting and road lighting) in the UK.

 This paper aims to review international research on the relationship between cycling uptake and road lighting.